pminina01/readthedocs/WhenRepeated-Filter.md

   * _Log_ - The message should be logged.
   * _LogFinal_ - The message should be logged and processing should be finished.
   * _Neutral_ - The filter doesn't want to decide whether to log or discard the message.
+* **includeFirst - Should action also be applied to the initial logevent?
+When enabled then it will only perform the first logging if the messages continues after the initial timeout.
+(Default: false)

 ### Logging Options
 * **FilterCountPropertyName** - Tell how many identical log messages has been ignored.
 By adding LogEvent-Property with this name to the next LogEvent after timeout expires.
 * **FilterCountMessageAppendFormat** - Tell how many identical log messages has been ignored.
 By appending to LogEVent-Message to the next LogEvent after timeout expires (Ex. " (Hits: {0}")